Last Updated on

 It’s a true 3D platformer with combat, with Wario’s goal of being this grotesque anti-hero who just wants as much cash as he can humanly have in his back pocket.
 Wario’s little jiggle run as he navigates the different areas, along with all the grim noises that he makes, just fill the air with such personality that — and with much hindsight — I think I now consider this better than the Mario entries on Gamecube.

 Nintendo were all about trying something new on this console and if I’m honest, not having a Wario World 2 at any point and a total abandonment of the Wario Land series since the Gameboy Advance’s 4 is a crying shame.

-There’s few games that have the same energy as Wario World and I insist you check it out.
+There are few games that have the same energy as Wario World, and I insist you check it out.